How to Make Homemade Almond Milk

 Even if you’ve used a high-powered blender you’ll still have a little grittiness in the finished milk, which isn’t a big deal unless you’ll be drinking it straight or using in a coffee drink or latte.

 You can also use a very fine mesh strainer, but a small amount of solids will come through.
+I don’t mind that so much, but if you want a smoother milk go for the cheesecloth or a handy nut milk bag.

-You can add it to pancake batter and cookie dough for added protein and texture, or dry it out in a low (200-degree) oven for an hour and use it like almond flour.
+Discard the solid pulp or better yet, save it in a covered container in the refrigerator.
+You can add it to pancake batter and cookie dough for added substance and texture, You can also dehydrate the pulp in a low (200-degree) oven for about an hour and use it like almond flour.

 How to Make Homemade Almond Milk